mDinardo08/diss/README.md

 To run the front end by itself first install the angular command line tool.
 This can be done by first downloading npm at -> https://nodejs.org/en/download/ and running the command npm install -g @angular/cli this will install the angular cli globally on your machine.
-The navigate to the ./UltimateTicTacToe/ClientApp directory and run the "ng start" command.
+Navigate to the ./UltimateTicTacToe/ClientApp directory and run the "ng start" command.
 This will spin up an instance of the angular app without the server backend.

 # Testing the project